tilt-dev/tilt.build/docs/tutorial/1-prerequisites.md

 subtitle: Tilt Tutorial
 layout: docs
 ---
-For this tutorial, we've designed a sample project that uses Docker for building container images and Kubernetes for running them.
-This section will walk you through installing Tilt and Docker, provisioning a local Kubernetes cluster, and cloning the sample project.

-In practice, Tilt is incredibly flexible and supports a variety of ways to build and deploy your services during local development.
+Tilt is incredibly flexible and supports a variety of ways to build and run your services during local development.
-It's possible to use Tilt without Kubernetes and Docker!
+(It's possible to use Tilt without Kubernetes and Docker!)

-> 💁‍♀️ The [What's Next?][tutorial-references] section includes resources for using Tilt with Helm, podman, local processes, and more
+For this tutorial, though, we'll walk you through a sample project that uses Docker for building container images, and Kubernetes for running them.

-This tutorial is focused on the Tilt fundamentals: we won't actually dive into a `Dockerfile` or Kubernetes YAML.
+For now, we’ll focus on Tilt fundamentals.
+We won't actually dive into a Dockerfile or Kubernetes YAML.
 (We have chosen them due to their prevalence and to ensure a consistent experience.)

+In the following steps, you’ll install Tilt, install Docker, provision a local Kubernetes cluster, and get the sample project ready.

-Regardless, if you'd prefer to not download additional tools, you can still follow along on the web - go ahead and skip to the [next section][tutorial-tilt-up]!
+Prefer not to download additional tools?
+You can still follow along on the web - go ahead and skip to the [next section][tutorial-tilt-up]!

+> 💁‍♀️ Want to see how flexible Tilt can be?
+The [What's Next?][tutorial-references] section includes resources for using Tilt with Helm, podman, local processes, and more

 ## Install Tilt
 On macOS/Linux, we've got an install script that will use [Homebrew][brew] if available (and a direct download otherwise):